Numerical approximation of SDEs with fractional noise and distributional drift: Abstract

 \section{Abstract}

-We study the numerical approximation of multidimensional stochastic differential equations (SDEs) with distributional drift, driven by a fractional Brownian motion.
-We work under the Catellier-Gubinelli condition for strong well-posedness, which assumes that the regularity of the drift is strictly greater than $1-1/(2H)$, where $H$ is the Hurst parameter of the noise.
-The focus here is on the case $H<1/2$, allowing the drift $b$ to be a distribution.
-We compare the solution $X$ of the SDE with drift $b$ and its tamed Euler scheme with mollified drift $b^n$, to obtain an explicit rate of convergence for the strong error.
-This extends previous results where $b$ was assumed to be a bounded measurable function.
-In addition, we investigate the limit case when the regularity of the drift is equal to $1-1/(2H)$, and obtain a non-explicit rate of convergence.
-As a byproduct of this convergence, there exists a strong solution that is pathwise unique in a class of H\"older continuous solutions.
+We study the numerical approximation of SDEs with singular drifts (including distributions) driven by a fractional Brownian motion.
+Under the Catellier-Gubinelli condition that imposes the regularity of the drift to be strictly greater than $1-1/(2H)$, we obtain an explicit rate of convergence of a tamed Euler scheme towards the SDE, extending results for bounded drifts.
+Beyond this regime, when the regularity of the drift is $1-1/(2H)$, we derive a non-explicit rate.
+As a byproduct, strong well-posedness for these equations is recovered.
+Proofs use new regularising properties of discrete-time fBm and a new critical Gr\"onwall-type lemma.
+We present examples and simulations.

-The proofs rely on stochastic sewing techniques, especially to deduce new regularising properties of the discrete-time fractional Brownian motion.
-In the limit case, we introduce a critical Gr\"onwall-type lemma to quantify the error.
-We also present several examples and numerical simulations that illustrate our results.

 \textit{\textbf{Keywords and phrases:} Numerical approximation, regularisation by noise, fractional Brownian motion.}

 \textbf{MSC2020 subject classification: }60H10, 65C30, 60G22, 60H50, 34A06.